garybayes/mindforge-orchestrator/docs/orchestrator-github-app-architecture.md

 Standardized executive dashboards

-But none of this is required for Orchestrator 1.0; the repo-local dashboard is enough to be valuable.
+But none of this is required for Task Assistant 1.0; the repo-local dashboard is enough to be valuable.

 8. Architecture Summary (In One Paragraph)

-Orchestrator GitHub App is the installable identity that connects to a repository.
-Inside that repository, a set of Orchestrator workflows call the orchestrator-core GitHub Action, which reads .github/orchestrator.yml, enforces consistent track/milestone rules, performs self-healing where allowed, and writes telemetry into telemetry/.
+Task Assistant GitHub App is the installable identity that connects to a repository.
+Inside that repository, a set of Task Assistant workflows call the task-assistant-core GitHub Action, which reads .github/orchestrator.yml, enforces consistent track/milestone rules, performs self-healing where allowed, and writes telemetry into telemetry/.
 A dashboard build workflow then aggregates this telemetry into dashboard/dashboard.json, which can power a GitHub Pages or static dashboard.
-The App’s webhooks and installation context become the foundation for a future Codex SaaS, but Orchestrator 1.0 runs fully within GitHub with no external infrastructure.
+The App’s webhooks and installation context become the foundation for a future Codex SaaS, but Task Assistant 1.0 runs fully within GitHub with no external infrastructure.

 9. Practical Next Steps